310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 You’re going as a fairytale character — A costume that makes you seem like an outsider… It’s as if you’re trying not to get deeply involved with anyone, or end up matching with anyone.

 I’m thinking into it too much?
-I guess I shouldn’t act like we’re similar, just because we’re childhood friends…
+I guess I shouldn’t act like we’re similar, just ‘cause we’re childhood friends…

 But I dunnooo, I just can’t help but feel like I’m looking at myself when I see you… It makes me feel really uneasy.